 Joost Meerlo was struck by the same thought as he wrote his article, “Vincent van Gogh’s Quest.”
 He writes, “in his self-portraits especially, we find van Gogh in search of his own identity.
 ‘Who am I?’ is his continual question.
 We may call it the manifestation of early muted feeling – the inner notion of being incomplete.”

 While admiring the brush strokes and the dazzling use of color, also see the man.
-See van Gogh, a man with deep sadness, a fear of loneliness and obscurity, one with great generosity and a savage sense of humor.
+See van Gogh, a man with deep sadness, fear of loneliness and obscurity, one with great generosity, and a savage sense of humor.
 A man on a journey to know himself, just as we all are.